Frequently Asked Questions (January, 2015)

 You only have to submit current year's application form, any additional or new documents that you have not already submitted such as new scores, additional work experience etc., and the application fee.
 However, if you first applied more than one year ago, you need to submit a complete package of application material.
 We archive all applications after 2 years counting from the beginning of the application period.

 44. I submitted my application yesterday by FedEx and I have no heard from you yet, should I call you or email you to make sure you got it?

-No. We will email you no longer than 72 hours after we received your application.
+No. We will email you no longer than 72 hours after we received your application, excluding weekends and holidays.
 If you have not heard from us after 3-4 days, you should contact us.
 Also, you have a tracking number so you can look up on the Internet exactly when it was delivered to our office.
 Always use the address we have listed in the application material.